ProAviaAZ/phpVMS-FltbookSystem-v3/README.md

 ----------------------
  Installation
 ----------------------
-1. Make sure you have phpVMS version 5.5.x (located here https://github.com/DavidJClark/phpvms_5.5.x)
+1. Make sure you have phpVMS version 5.5.x (located here https://github.com/DavidJClark/phpvms_5.5.x) or version 6.
+Does not work with phpVMS version 7.
 2. Backup all necessary files.
 I take no responsibility for you losing your files.
 3. Place all the files in their respective directory.
 4. Upload the fltbook.sql file to your sql database via phpmyadmin or similar